BHB36912/Abyssal/README.md

 `perft <d>`, `bench [d]`, `eval`, `verify` (zobrist + NNUE accumulator cross-check).

+## Author & Acknowledgements

+* **Author:** Developed by Bach Bui Hoang (BHB36912), a 13-year-old chess programming enthusiast.
+* **NNUE Training:** Pipeline design and training methodology inspired by https://github.org/A1exL1ang/NNUE-Trainer
+* **Training Data:** The embedded neural network was trained from scratch using public `.binpack` datasets provided by the Stockfish project.

 ## License

 Distributed under the **GNU General Public License v3.0**.
 See `LICENSE` for more details.

-### Credits & Acknowledgements
-* **NNUE Training:** Pipeline design and training methodology inspired by https://github.com/A1exL1ang/NNUE-Trainer
-* **Training Data:** The embedded neural network was trained from scratch using public `.binpack` datasets provided by the Stockfish project.